alza-bitz/bank-api-demo/.github/instructions/solution_design.instructions.md

 - The system layer will include a main function to start the system.
 - The system layer will include a shutdown hook to stop the system.
 - The configured system should use the JdbcAccountRepository with a Hikari connection pool.
 The pool should be closed when the system is stopped.
+-
+- Integration tests should assert the system can be started without errors, and a started system can be stopped without errors.